Lisa Mishra: Career

-She started her own YouTube channel in 2007 when she was 13.
+She started her own YouTube channel in 2007 when she was 13, where she used to upload cover versions of her favorite songs.
+She featured on Chance the Rapper's "All We Got" from his 2016 mixtape Coloring Book and the song "Found a Good One (Single No More)", from his debut album The Big Day.

-Her first studio experience was while lending vocals on the track "All We Got" on the Grammy-winning mixtape Coloring Book by Chance the Rapper.
-Lisa was also credited on "I Love You So Much" by DJ Khaled and "Single No More" by Chance the Rapper as a songwriter and vocalist.

 In 2017, Mishra collaborated with Jamila Woods to create the theme song of the Emmy-nominated web series Brown Girls.

-On 19 May 2018, she uploaded a video on her Instagram handle singing a mashup of the Hindi song "Tareefan" and "Let Me Love You".
+On 19 May 2018, she uploaded a video on her Instagram handle singing a mashup of the Hindi song "Tareefan" and DJ Snake's "Let Me Love You".
 The mashup caught Sonam Kapoor Ahuja’s attention, and Mishra was subsequently flown to India where she recorded and shot for the reprise version of the song for Veere Di Wedding, along with the other stars.

-In 2019, Mishra signed with VYRL Originals, part of Universal Music India for non-film music.
+In 2019, Mishra signed with VYRL Originals, part of Universal Music India to release her non-film music.

-In May 2019, she collaborated with composer-singer Vishal Mishra on 'Sajna Ve.'
+In May 2019, she collaborated with composer-singer Vishal Mishra on "Sajna Ve".
+She also contributed to film soundtracks throughout 2019, starting with "The Wakhra Song" from the soundtrack of the film Judgementall Hai Kya, alongside Navv Inder and Raja Kumari, which was a remix of the 2015 track "Wakhra Swag".
+She further appeared on the soundtracks of the films The Sky Is Pink and Good Newwz, on the tracks, "Nadaaniyaan" and "Chandigarh Mein".

-Mishra has also sung on "Running Back To You", an uptempo dance/house record by Goa based producer and DJ Anish Sood released in February 2020.
+Mishra has also sung "Running Back To You", an uptempo dance/house record by Goa based producer and DJ Anish Sood, which released in February 2020.
+In the same year, she featured on the song "Rider", from rapper Divine's sophomore album Punya Paap.

+In 2023, she was featured alongside rapper Fetty Wap on the song "Balenciaga" by New York-based songwriter Akash.

-Her debut album Sorry, I'm Late, released by the artist in May 2024, blended Indian and Western pop.
+Her debut album, Sorry, I'm Late, released in May 2024, blended Indian and Western pop.
 It featured guest appearances from rappers Yashraj and RANJ, and the production of the album was primarily handled by Abhijay Sharma and Charan.
+She was featured in Rolling Stone India's first edition of the "Future of Music" list in 2024.
+In the same year, Mishra debuted as an actor in the web-series Call Me Bae, while also appearing on its soundtrack, on the track "Yaar Tere Bin".

+In 2025, she starred in the series The Royals.
+She released the single "Teri Hoon", in the same year, during Pride Month, to support the LGBTQ community.

+She is now set to reprise her roles in the second seasons of Call Me Bae and The Royals.
+In an interview with Rolling Stone India, she revealed that she is working on an English-language project.